bobbycomet/Process-Sentry/README.md

 - **Secondary predictive trigger** — In addition to the habit-score threshold, a process is now pre-emptively throttled if its recent CPU history average exceeds 80% of the current threshold — catching processes that are clearly trending toward a spike before their habit score has had time to build up.
 - **`memory.high` floor** — When `memory_high_percent` is set, the computed byte value is floored at 256 MiB to prevent the throttled slice from being made so small that normal processes inside it thrash constantly.
 - **Expanded default exclusion list** — The built-in `never_touch_prefixes` list now covers a much broader range of common applications out of the box, including IDEs, creative tools, communication apps, browsers, terminals, and system monitors, so fewer users need to manually add exclusions.

+Process Sentry (aka Sentry) is part of the Griffin Linux project.
+The name Process Sentry, the Griffin Linux name, and associated icons are protected under the GPLv3 to preserve the integrity of the branding in all distributed versions.